-The Simple Truth about the Gender Pay Gap (Fall 2013)
+The Simple Truth about the Gender Pay Gap (2014)

-The pay gap hasn’t budged in a decade.
+The pay gap has barely budged in a decade.

 The best place in the United States for pay equity is Washington, D.C., where women were paid 90 percent of what men were paid in 2012.
 At the other end of the spectrum is Wyoming, the worst state in the country for pay equity, where women were paid just 64 percent of what men were paid.